 Hollande’s uncomfortable calculation is whether Montebourg, a robust controversialist, is more dangerous inside or outside his government tent.

 Montebourg’s main sin was to question Hollande’s lacklustre attempts to kick-start the flagging economy.
-But he couched his broadside in anti-German rhetoric, bitterly complaining that Merkel’s domination of European fiscal policy was strangling France and Italy.

 It was clear he was demanding that Hollande stand up more forcefully to the German chancellor, comparing the president unfavourably with giants of the European Union (EU) such as Charles de Gaulle and Margaret Thatcher.
 Through the sheer force of leadership, they had turned European policy-making around single-handedly, Montebourg declared.

 The French leader came into office at the height of the euro crisis in 2012 as the anti-Merkel, campaigning against German fiscal rigour, denouncing austerity as the German-scripted answer to Europe’s travails and trying to maintain the Franco-German relationship while concocting a Club Med pact against Berlin with Spain and Italy (discreetly supported by Washington and London).